 The early years of a child's life lay the foundations for their future.
 During this time, a range of protective and risk factors shape our mental and physical health outcomes throughout our lives.
 In New Zealand most children, young people and families are doing well.
-However, there is still a group of children for whom this is not the case - particularly for Māori and Pacific populations, those supported by Oranga Tamariki, and disabled children.
+However, there are still children for whom this is not the case15 - particularly Māori and Pacific children, children supported by Oranga Tamariki, and disabled children.

 While there is a rising trend for the percentage of women registering with a lead maternity carer (LMC) in the first trimester of pregnancy, there is significant disparity for LMC care, maternal and perinatal outcomes by ethnicity.
-For example, the Perinatal and Maternal Mortality Review Committee has published data showing that more than 25% of perinatal deaths for Pacific women could potentially have been prevented through better access to quality maternal care.
-Registration rates with an LMC in the first trimester of pregnancy are significantly lower for Māori, Pacific and people in the most deprived areas.
+For example, the Perinatal and Maternal Mortality Review Committee has published data showing that more than 25% of perinatal deaths for Pacific women could potentially have been prevented through better access to high-quality maternal care.
+Registration rates with an LMC in the first trimester of pregnancy are significantly lower for Māori, Pacific peoples and people in the most deprived areas16.

 Young people are generally resilient and experience good mental wellbeing.
 Maintaining mental wellbeing supports young people to achieve their goals and to live a full and meaningful life.
-There are however a number of health inequities that affect young people in New Zealand, and these can lead to a range of mental health and substance related harm issues throughout their lives.
+There are, however, a number of health inequities that affect young people in New Zealand, and these can lead to a range of mental health and substance-related harm issues throughout their lives.
 The Youth19 survey found that 69.3% of young people reported good mental wellbeing, but 22.7% had significant depressive symptoms, which continues to trend upwards.
-Mental wellbeing outcomes were worse for Māori, Pacific, rainbow, and young people who have interactions with Oranga Tamariki.
+Mental wellbeing outcomes were worse for Māori, Pacific peoples, rainbow people, and young people who have interactions with Oranga Tamariki.17